 Mama wanted to bring me for an allergy test since I was a puppy but it wasn’t a priority until I started licking and scratching non-stop.
 However, when she consulted various vets, they didn’t recommend it.
 Common reasons given were that I was too young and that the results might not be helpful to mama.
 For example, what can she do if she found out that I was allergic to dust mites?

-One thing mama learnt over time was to only listen to vets if what they say makes sense to her.
-This is especially so in Singapore, where mama feels that the veterinary field is not as advanced as overseas.
-Also, similar to doctors for humans, some of them are more interested in making money.
-Sometimes it’s worth following your own gut feel.
-Just like us dogs!
-Mama followed her instincts and insisted on bringing me for the test.
+But mama followed her instincts and insisted on bringing me for the test.
 Once again, she tapped furiously on her silver machine to learn more about these tests.
 There are three that she knows of:

-- Skin test – Possible allergens are injected into the dog’s skin near the rib area.
-If the skin swells where an allergen is injected, it means the dog is allergic to it.
-This is more accurate than blood test but it requires mild sedation and may break your heart.
+- Skin test – Possible allergens are injected slightly apart into the dog’s skin near the rib area.
+Wherever the skin swells, it means the dog is allergic to the particular allergen.
+This is more accurate than blood test but it requires mild sedation and may break your heart

 - Bioresonance test – This non-invasive and painless test monitors how the dog’s and the possible allergens’ electromagnetic frequencies influence each other.
-You can find out if your dog is allergic by looking at the oscillation pattern that’s produced by the frequencies.
-Hence, results are immediate.
+You can find out if your dog is allergic by looking at the oscillation pattern, produced by the frequencies.
+Hence, results are immediate

 Okay, away from the difficult words.
 It’s not hard to guess which test mama chose – the bioresonance test!
 Oops, tricky word again.
 Let’s call it the Beee-o test!
 Better?
 They should ask pups to name these tests instead 😉